max-4711/post2push/api_endpoints.md

 __Description:__ Can be used as indicator for availability of the post2push service.

+## DELETE /
+__Description:__ Initiates a cleanup mechanism: Channels not used for at least 180 days and their subscribers will be purged from the database.

+__Parameters:__
+* ChannelCreationSecret: Secret configured in app.config.js in order to prove to be authorized to delete channels.

+__Returns:__
+* Error (if applicable): One sentence explaining what has gone wrong.
+* Message (if applicable): Confirmation for channel deletion, including the number of affected database rows.

 ## POST /channels/
 __Description:__ Creates a new push channel.